SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The Software Heritage approach
 --------------------

 In 2019, Software Heritage and University of Pisa published a first version of this guide, establishing a process for safeguarding historical source codes into the Software Heritage archive.
-The idea of this guide relied on several core beliefs:
+This process is called **SWHAP**, for _Software Heritage Acquisition Process_.
+The idea of the SWHAP process relied on several core beliefs:
 - Legacy source code gives a precious view on the history of the software and of its authors and is worth preserving for itself
 - Archiving source code can be achieved at a reasonnable cost and effort
 - Preserving source code in a digital and machine readable format ensures its long term availability and allows exploitation by future generations
 - Preserving historical source code is a task that can only be tackled via a collective effort, and should be adressed via an open-sourced process allowing as many personns and entity to contribute.

 Alongside source-code and in line with the approach proposed by Elisabeth Kaplan, we also believe that ancilliary material, such as catalogs, personal artifacts, oral testimonies etc. should be preserved.
-In this guide, we will propose a process for preserving these artifacts, focusing on digital format and exploiting as much as possible open-source archiving solutions.
+The SWHAP also covers the preservation of these artifacts, focusing on digital format and exploiting as much as possible open-source archiving solutions.

 In 2021, Software Heritage announced the launch of the "Software stories" initiative (noauthor, n.d.), in collaboration with the sciencestories.io team and the University of Pisa.
 The project aims at presenting the history of significant historical software projects in a way that is accessible to the general public without any technical background.
 The new version of this guide will also tackle how to contribute to the Software Stories library, based on currated materials.

-What this guide does _not_ cover
+What the SWHAP does _not_ cover
 --------------------

-In this guide we solely focus on preserving items in digital format, in order to make the preservation process as accessible and scalable as possible.
-This means we will not tackle how to preserve physical artefacts, even though we do encourage you to
+The Software Heritage Acquisition Process solely focuses on preserving items in a **digital format**, in order to make the preservation process as accessible and scalable as possible.
+This means we will not tackle how to preserve physical artefacts, even though we do encourage you to try and safeguard any physical artefacts of interest you may encounter in the preservation process (computers, paper listings, reports etc.).
+This can typically be done by reaching out to science museums or local preservation associations.
+In annexe X you will find a non-exhaistive list of such entities.

+The SWHAP focuses on preserving the software **source code**, which we believe is worth preserving for itself.
+The process does not tackle the execution of this code, or how to deal with emulation systems.

 Who is this guide for and what do you need to get started?